 Known botanically as Adenium obesum, this desert native is a joy to grow.

 Desert rose branches naturally, creating an attractive treelike house plant.
 Those succulent stems are covered top to bottom with long, evergreen leaves.

 The desert rose flower is a sight to behold, and you'll enjoy them in abundance each summer.
 Clusters of gorgeous flowers grow at the tips of the stems, with a succession of blooms that last for months.

 Many beautiful hybrids are available to choose from.
 Desert rose flowers range from soft pink to deep red, purple or white, or a variety of combinations.

 Put this desert beauty in a sunny window year-round and pot it in a sandy, well-draining mix (cactus potting mix is ideal).
 It doesn't take much attention to keep desert rose plant happy and blooming.

 Dropped leaves.
-This succulent shrub may drop its leaves and go dormant in the winter.
+This South-African succulent shrub may drop its leaves and go dormant in the winter.
 Lack of light, dry soil or cold temperatures will often cause dormancy.
 Don't worry -- it'll regrow leaves when it gets what it wants.

 Origin: East Africa